The Nursing Home Abuse Attorneys at Senior Justice Law Firm

 In terms of calculating your damages, ultimately a jury could potentially compensate you for pain, suffering, mental anguish, loss of services, medical bills, funeral bills and out of pocket expenses.

 Money is the remedy our civil justice system provides in order to balance the harm done to your loved one.
 Granted, no amount of money will make this horrifying nursing home experience ‘worth it’.
 However, you must understand that money is the root cause of the negligence problem in American nursing homes.
 When corporations place their own profits ahead of patient safety, neglect related injuries are bound to occur.

 Many nursing homes purposefully understaff their facilities to save money.
 Generally, the highest expenses on a nursing home’s budget is compensating direct caregivers.
-By understaffing, these facility chains (and their corporate owners) make more money, but increase the risk residents suffering grave injuries.
+By understaffing, these facility chains (and their corporate owners) make more money but increase the risk of residents suffering grave injuries.

 If you take the corporation’s money via a nursing home negligence lawsuit, you will create a natural deterrent to this wrongdoing in the future.
 Our nursing home lawyers sue for monetary damages because taking money from negligent nursing homes makes these nursing homes provide better care.